 The Beginner's Dilemma

 You want to learn trading, but every platform seems designed for people who already know what they're doing.
-TradingView has 100+ indicators — where do you even start?
-Thinkorswim looks like a spaceship cockpit with panels, sub-panels, and menus nested three levels deep.
-Trade Ideas costs $118/month before you've even made your first trade.
-And the free options?
-Robinhood gives you a line chart and a buy button.
-Yahoo Finance gives you stock quotes and not much else.
+TradingView has 100+ indicators — where do you even start? thinkorswim looks like a spaceship cockpit with panels, sub-panels, and menus nested three levels deep.
+TrendSpider's automation is impressive but the price tag is steep before you've placed a single trade.
+Even classic web tools like StockCharts can feel dated and intimidating when you don't know what half the buttons do.

 This is the beginner's dilemma: the platforms powerful enough to teach you are too complex to learn, and the platforms simple enough to use don't teach you anything.
 You need something in the middle — a trading platform suitable for beginner investors that's easy to start with, teaches you while you use it, and doesn't cost a fortune while you're still figuring out what a candlestick chart is.